-There is a separate fact sheet which covers other independent primary care providers like community dentists, opticians, or pharmacists.
-You should note that we can only consider complaints about care provided under the NHS; we cannot look at treatment provided on a private basis.
+We can only look at complaints about care given under the NHS; we cannot look at treatment given on a private basis.

 Practice staff, such as nurses or receptionists, are employed by GPs, who are responsible for their actions.
 Any complaint about practice staff should be directed to the GP practice in the first instance.